It’s one thing to take your baby on a long car ride.

 - Fun baby apps for your phone or tablet ~ This is a great sanity-saving baby app list by Gizmodo.

-- Some Post-It notes ~ Again, the pull-off-and-stick adventure is addicting.
+- Post-It Notes ~ Again, the pull-off-and-stick adventure is addicting.

-- Crayon Rocks ~ They don’t need to be sharpened, fit perfectly in baby’s palm, and are the perfect distraction for a long flight.
+- Egg Crayons ~ They don’t need to be sharpened, fit perfectly in baby’s palm, and are the perfect distraction for a long flight.

 - A calculator ~ Buttons she can actually push!